dotnet/orleans/src/Documentation/Core-Features/Grain-Persistence.md

 If there is no `[StorageProvider]` attribute specified for a `Grain<T>` grain class, then a provider named `Default` will be searched for instead.
 If not found then this is treated as a missing storage provider.

-A grain that uses a storage provider which is not present and defined in silo configuration when the silo loads will fail to load, but the rest of the grains in that silo can still load and run.
-Any later calls to that grain type will fail with an `Orleans.Storage.BadProviderConfigException` error specifying that the grain type is not loaded.
+If a prorage provider referenced by a grain class is not added to silo at configuration time, grains of that type will fail to activate at run time, and calls to them will be failing an `Orleans.Storage.BadProviderConfigException` error specifying that the grain type is not loaded.

-The storage provider instance to use for a given grain type is determined by the combination of the storage provider name defined in the `[StorageProvider]` attribute on that grain type, plus the provider type and configuration options for that provider defined when configuring silo With ISioHostBuilder.
+But the rest of the grain types will not be affected.

 Different grain types can use different configured storage providers, even if both are the same type: for example, two different Azure table storage provider instances, connected to different Azure storage accounts (see config file example above).